tidiview/francois-vidit.com/user/sites/docs/pages/01.home/03.reims/01.remes/docs.en.md

 <sup>4</sup>
 that all the rest of the Belgae were in arms; and that the Germans, who dwell on this side of the Rhine, had joined themselves to them; and that so great was the infatuation of them all, that they could not restrain even the Suessiones, their own brethren and kinsmen, who enjoy the same rights, and the, same laws, and who have one government and one magistracy [in common] with themselves, from uniting with them.

-#### [color=#3d8b3d]Enumeration of enemy forces[/color]
+#### [color=#3d8b3d]Enumeration of enemy forces[/color] {#4chap}
-4
+[color=#3d8b3d]Chapter 4[/color]
 <sup>1</sup>
-When Caesar inquired of them what states were in arms, how powerful they were, and what they could do, in war, he received the following information: that the greater part of the Belgae were sprung from the Germans, and that having crossed the Rhine at an early period, they had settled there, on account of the fertility of the country, and had driven out the Gauls who inhabited those regions;
+When [color=#3d8b3d]Caesar[/color] inquired of them what states were in arms, how powerful they were, and what they could do, in war, he received the following information: that the greater part of the Belgae were sprung from the Germans, and that having crossed the Rhine at an early period, they had settled there, on account of the fertility of the country, and had driven out the Gauls who inhabited those regions;
 <sup>2</sup>
 and that they were the only people who, in the memory of our fathers, when all Gaul was overrun, had prevented the Teutones and the Cimbri from entering their territories;[1]
 <sup>3</sup>